The Border Target Operating Model – have your say

 Consultation closed

-This consultation has now closed.
+This consultation has now closed for responses.

 5 May 2023

-Key features of the TOM
+Key features of the draft BTOM

-The TOM proposes a new approach to security controls and Sanitary and Phytosanitary controls at the border.
+The BTOM proposes a new approach to security controls and Sanitary and Phytosanitary controls at the border.
 The new regime will treat imports of plants for planting from EU and non-EU countries the same and will continue to apply a flat rate fee for some commodity types which was introduced in July 2022.

 Commodities will be categorised by risk into high-, medium- or low-risk.